-Profile System Software 2.5.2 provides the ability to store up to three lines of uncompressed Vertical Blanking Interval (VBI) information along with your clips.
+Profile System Software 2.5.4 provides the ability to store up to three lines of uncompressed Vertical Blanking Interval (VBI) information along with your clips.
 "Using VdrPanel" in the Profile PRO Series User Manual describes how to store VBI data in uncompressed form.
 However, storing VBI information in uncompressed form can add up to 1Mb/sec to your storage requirements.
-You may wish to try storing your VBI data in compressed form using the technique described here.